webfer/ansible-drupal/README.md

 Before getting started, ensure the following prerequisites are met:

 - Ansible installed on your local machine.
 Follow the instructions.
-[Ansible-drupal tutorial](https://intranet.tothomweb.com/node/342)
+[Ansible-drupal](https://intranet.tothomweb.com/node/342)
 - Ansistrano deploy installed on your local machine.
 Follow the instructions.
-[Ansistrano-deployl](https://github.com/ansistrano/deploy)
+[Ansistrano-deploy](https://github.com/ansistrano/deploy)
 - Basic understanding of Drupal project structure and deployment processes.

 <br>